LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 As an offline business intelligence decision support tool, the Report Builder is updated periodically with recent activity that took place on your LiveEngage account.
 The data refresh process takes place three times a day.
 The first update runs every morning before 8 AM in the account timezone (according to the data center in which the account is stored), and includes data accumulated up to midnight the same day.
 For example, on Wednesday at 8 AM, Report Builder will show data updated to the Tuesday at 11:59 PM.
 The following updates run every 8 hours and these updates include data accumulated from up to 6 hours before the start time of this process.

-**Please note:** Every LiveEngage account sits on one of our three farms.
+Every LiveEngage account sits on one of our three farms.
 Your account’s farm is indicated in the account URL, for example: [https://z1.le.liveperson.net/a/19935036/](https://z1.le.liveperson.net/a/19935036/)

 The three farms, and their time zones, are as follows:

 * Z1 = Virginia, North America.
 The time zone for the Virginia farm is EST.
 * Z2 = UK.
 The time zone for the UK farm is GMT (or GMT+1 during Daylight Saving Time).
 * Z3 = Sydney, Australia.
 The time zone for the Sydney farm is AEST.

+Please note: Certain metrics available in Report Builder may update retroactively.
+These metrics are either part of the “Funnel” (available in the Business Activity and Operational & Staffing predefined dashboards), or specific to Messaging (available in the Messaging Performance predefined dashboard).
+These metrics are updated for full visit sessions to the website, or closed messaging conversations.
+The description of such metrics include an explicit indication respectively.
+For more information, please see [metric glossary](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html).

 ## Evolution of LiveEngage BI